Actipro/WPF-Controls/Documentation/topics/gauge/led-features/led-light.md

 > [!NOTE]
 > The led effect is only supported when [IsLedEffectEnabled](xref:@ActiproUIRoot.Controls.Gauge.Led.IsLedEffectEnabled) is set to `true`**and**[LedBackground](xref:@ActiproUIRoot.Controls.Gauge.Led.LedBackground)/[LedForeground](xref:@ActiproUIRoot.Controls.Gauge.Led.LedForeground) are set to a `SolidColorBrush`.

 The `LedState` of the `Led` determines how the foreground of the light is rendered, but regardless of the state the led light background is rendered using the `LedBackground` brush.
 Using the `LedState`, the led light foreground is rendered on top of the background, using a varying opacity.
-If the the light is `On` then [LedOnOpacity](xref:@ActiproUIRoot.Controls.Gauge.Led.LedOnOpacity) is used.
-If the the light is `Off` then [LedOffOpacity](xref:@ActiproUIRoot.Controls.Gauge.Led.LedOffOpacity) is used.
-If the the light is `Blinking` then the opacity is animated to and from `LedOnOpacity` and `LedOffOpacity`.
+If the light is `On` then [LedOnOpacity](xref:@ActiproUIRoot.Controls.Gauge.Led.LedOnOpacity) is used.
+If the light is `Off` then [LedOffOpacity](xref:@ActiproUIRoot.Controls.Gauge.Led.LedOffOpacity) is used.
+If the light is `Blinking` then the opacity is animated to and from `LedOnOpacity` and `LedOffOpacity`.

 By default, the led light includes a thin black border, but this can be customzied by setting the [LedBorderBrush](xref:@ActiproUIRoot.Controls.Gauge.Led.LedBorderBrush) and/or [LedBorderThickness](xref:@ActiproUIRoot.Controls.Gauge.Led.LedBorderThickness) appropriately.